-Click here and then click the Upon Arrival tab in the middle of the webpage to learn more about what you need to bring to mandatory check-in.
+Click here to learn more about what you need to bring to mandatory check-in.

 You need to be in the country by the date of New Student Orientation (NSO) for the semester/term to which you were admitted (this will also be the entry date listed on your I-20 form).
 Please be aware that there is a session specifically designed for international students that you will be required to attend.

-Click here and then click the Upon Arrival tab in the middle of the page to learn more about the required international student orientation meeting.
+Click here to learn more about the required international student orientation meeting.

-Click the do it link on the 'Register for New Student Orientation' task below to register.
+Click the do it link on the 'Register for New Student Orientation' task below to register for the university NSO.

 When registration becomes available, you will need to register for Student Development 120.